SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 A :newTerm:`destructor method` is a special instance method that is called when a class instance is destroyed.
 Destructor methods are written with the ``destructor`` keyword, in a similar way to how intializers are written with the ``init`` keyword.
-Destructor methods are only available to class types.
+Destructor methods are only available on class types.

 Swift automatically destroys your instances when they are no longer needed, to free up resources.
 Swift handles the memory management of your class instances for you via